mathworks/exploratory-data-analysis/Seminar02_Outliers.md

 outliersTT.T2Outlier = t2OutlierIdx;
 ```

-This  $t^2$ statistics method is based on PCA, since PCA only use linear correlation of features, if features have non\-linear correlations, it is hard to be picked up by PCA.
+This  $t^2$ statistics method is based on PCA, since PCA only use linear correlation of features, if features have non\-linear correlations, such nonlinear relationship is hard to be picked up by PCA.

 ## t\-SNE